timche/docker-csgo/README.md

 Default: `0.0.0.0`

 The IP the server is assigned to.
-In most cases the default value is sufficient, but if you want to run a [GOTV](https://developer.valvesoftware.com/wiki/SourceTV) or have issues connecting to the server, the actual IP of the server should be set.
+In most cases the default value is sufficient, but if you want to run a [GOTV](https://developer.valvesoftware.com/wiki/SourceTV) server or have issues connecting to the server, the actual IP of the server should be set.

 ##### `CSGO_PORT`